ccxt/ccxt/wiki/Manual.md

 #### Other supported withdraw signatures

-It is also possible to pass the parameters as the third argument with or without a specified tag
+It is also possible to pass the parameters as the fourth argument with or without a specified tag

 ```JavaScript
 // JavaScript